 Although my partner Steve loves me whatever size I am, I was fed up of being the frumpy friend and my self-esteem was at rock bottom.
 I’d recently been to a friend’s 40th birthday party and she looked incredible.
 I remember wanting to go home and cry.
 Nothing I could have worn would have been made feel attractive.

 This time, my mindset was going to be completely different.
 I didn’t want to know how many pounds I was losing every week.
 I haven’t even set myself a goal weight.
 I’m doing this purely for me and how I look and feel.
-I knew how the food and moving side worked already but this time I really embraced the SMILE part of the plan.
 In the past, if I had a bad day, that was the end of the diet.
 But I realised that one day really doesn’t count in the long term.
 If you have three meals a day, that’s 21 meals in a week so even if you have three bad meals in one day, that’s not going to matter.
 So I started being kinder to myself and if I had the occasional blip, then I wasn’t going to beat myself up.
 I also didn’t want to pass any negative messages about weight and food onto my daughters Claudia and Darcie.
 There’s enough pressure on young girls today when it comes to body image.

 I’m feeling happier and fitter than ever.
 The other day I was late for the school pick-up and had to run and as I arrived at the school gates, I thought: ‘Wow, I just ran and I feel okay’.